TimBrophy/rag-model-patterns/README.md

 context_recall,
 answer_correctness
 ````
-For more information on the meaning of each of those metrics, please consult the Ragas docs.
+For more information on the meaning of each of those metrics, please consult the Ragas [docs](https://docs.ragas.io/en/stable/index.html).

 In order to run the benchmark you will need to generate a set of questions and ground truths which apply to the document you have imported.
 You can manage these via the menu item: 'Manage benchmark questions'

 This page lets you add and remove benchmark questions and ground truths, but you cannot edit them.
 You can add as many as you like, but it is really important that they are relevant to the document you are associating them with or the benchmarking will not be successful.
+*Really Important:* The ground_truths should be more than straightfoward copy/paste elements out of the text, as your evaluation will really just test the context and not the ability of the LLM to synthesise information into a response.

 ### Using the app
 I think everything is self-explanatory in the app itself once you have the data setup you need in order to make the workbench operate successfully.